Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/flask_micro_framework.md

 See [flask-request.py](flask-request.py).

 ### Avoid dividing by zero
 Python have _Exceptions_.
-Then can be handled sometimes _catching_ them  withing _try blocks_ might be enough, but not always.
+They can be handled.
+Sometimes _catching_ them  withing _try blocks_ might be enough, but not always.
 In this case  we can handle `ZeroDivisionError` to say something about if we can continue or not.
 If we do not handle it but let Python _throw_ the error it would break the application execution and potentially cause inconsistency or at least giving you unhappy users.

 ```python
 (x,y) = (5,0)